pactumjs/pactumjs.github.io/reference/spec.md

 # spec

 Builds a single request and respective expectations.
-In general, it represents a single API call.
+In general, it represents a single API call or a single test case.
+It forms the base for other types of testing like `e2e`, `flow` and `fuzz`.

 ## Syntax